 When a title is good, it refers to something the reader will resonate with without any knowledge of the writer or even of the memoir.
 A good title brings the reader to the book; it “snookers” her/him to pick the book up and possibly buy it.

 The subtitle eliminates any ambiguity the title may have.

 - What is your ideal reader struggling with?
 Where is his pain?
-Place a word or two that describes that pain into the title—or more probably into the subtitle.
-“A Story of Losing a Spouse.
+Place a word or two that describes that pain into the title—or more probably into the subtitle: A Story of Losing a Spouse.
 Widows and widowers will be immediately attracted.

 - What outcome will the reader achieve when she reads this book?
-“How I dealt with a Crippling Disease and How You Can, Too.
+How I dealt with a Crippling Disease and How You Can, Too.
 Anyone with a crippling disease who is endeavoring to live with it will be drawn to this subtitle.

 - How can you involve the reader’s curiosity?
-“Some of the Worse Thing You Can Do For Your Health.
+Some of the Worst Things You Can Do For Your Health.
 Most people are interested in improving their health.

 When you choose a title for a memoir, you are engaging in a marketing opportunity.
 Certainly for the reader, it is often her initial contact with you.
 Without maximizing on marketing opportunities of which the title is often the first, an author remains without readers.
 Most of us do not want this.